kbase/groups/README.md

 `Request add workspace to group` - If accepted by a group administrator, the target workspace will be added to the group.

+`Invite catalog method to group` - If accepted by a catalog module owner, the target catalog method will be added to the group.

+`Request add catalog method to group` - If accepted by a group administrator, the target catalog method will be added to the group.

 The request status is one of `Open`, `Canceled`, `Expired`, `Accepted`, or `Denied`.